Skip to main content

 "I suppose just like the others, boring and buried in household chores?"
 Somnath amused himself with a chuckle.

 "No." Ashapurna's jaws tightened.
 "As a matter of fact, I helped with the school.
 Studied a few books.
 Went to get tamarind and mangoes with Didibhai like old times and even played hopscotch."
-She smiled "In Fact she wanted me to help with the school even after…" She stopped noticing how her husband's state changed from amused to the firm.
+She smiled "In Fact she wanted me to help with the school even after…" She stopped noticing how her husband's mood changed from amused to firm.

-"You refused of course."
+"You refused, of course."
 He urged.

 "Of course."
 She nodded.
 "I know I am not allowed."

 Somnath abruptly got up.
 Ashapurna followed as he stumbled his balance a little.
 She feared Aniruddha might see, but he was too busy teaching Batuk to use the pocket watch he had got for him.
-Ashapurna thanked the heavens as she tried to hold on to her husband who jerked her hand off as they moved down the stairs.
+Ashapurna thanked the heavens as she tried to hold on to her husband, who jerked her hand off as they moved down the stairs.

-"You mean to say if you were allowed you would do it.
+"You mean to say if you were allowed, you would do it.
 You are taking me as the villain of your life?"
 Somnath frowned.
 Ashapurna's face turned pale.

 "I said no such thing."
 She shook her head.